devopscube/linux-foundation-coupon/README.md

 -  CKS Coupon ($395 —> $237): [kube.promo/cks](https://kube.promo/cks)

 >**Coupon Code:** Use code **NOV24KUBECT** at checkout

+>This offer is expiring today.
+So Locking the price as soon as possible.

 Here are the certification and bundle discount details to help you **save up to 47%** with code **NOV24KUBECT**